Senator McNerney's

 2025 Legislative Package

-Below is a summary of my bills in 2025 that are on Gov. Newsom's desk, are two-year bills eligible to move forward in January 2026, or have already been signed into law.
+Below is a summary of my bills in 2025 Gov. Newsom signed into law or are two-year bills eligible to move forward in January.
 The summaries include links to more information about each bill.
 (Updated Oct.
-10, 2025)
+13, 2025)

-Approved by the Legislature on Sept.
-9, 2025, SB 279 reduces costs for CA farmers and winegrape growers by allowing them to compost large amounts of green waste onsite during a biomass event, such as the removal of an orchard or vineyard.
+Signed into law by Gov. Newsom on Oct.
+11, 2025, SB 279 reduces costs for CA farmers and winegrape growers by allowing them to compost large amounts of green waste onsite during a biomass event, such as the removal of an orchard or vineyard.
 The bill also allows community composting programs, urban farms, and school farms to compost larger amounts of green waste onsite.
 For more information, email Lauren.Winn@sen.ca.gov

-Approved by the Legislature on Sept.
-2, 2025, SB 543 helps address CA’s housing affordability crisis by streamlining the construction of low-cost housing known as accessory dwelling units (ADUs), also called backyard cottages or in-law units, and junior accessory dwelling units (JADUs), such as an attached garage converted into living space.
+Signed into law by Gov. Newsom on Oct.
+10, 2025, SB 543 helps address CA’s housing affordability crisis by streamlining the construction of low-cost housing known as accessory dwelling units (ADUs), also called backyard cottages or in-law units, and junior accessory dwelling units (JADUs), such as an attached garage converted into living space.
 For more information, email Robert.Gammon@sen.ca.gov

 Signed into law by Gov. Newsom on Oct.
 1, 2025, SB 711 makes it easier for CA taxpayers – especially taxpayers with small businesses – to file their taxes by aligning numerous state tax requirements with federal requirements for the first time in a decade.
 For more information, email Heather.Caden@sen.ca.gov